A Guide To Pondicherry - Pastel Colours and Pastries

 These are all religious sights so please be respectful when visiting!

-We love a good market, especially a market in Asia and the markets of Pondicherry were no exception.
+We love a good market, especially an Asian market and the markets of Pondicherry were no exception.
 Chaotic and crowded, everyday the markets in Pondicherry spill from large warehouses and shopfronts out onto the streets surrounding Mahatma Ghandi Road.

 Just after the sun has risen, the markets come alive with people and produce, with stalls selling everything from fruit to temple offerings, vegetables to children's toys.